Starring Erin Krakow and Daniel Lissing

 CONS

 Over-the-top outrage.
 Olivia assumed Chris was her driver and made the mistake of pouring out her objections about him to him.
 So before they even began working together, she was vocal about her resentment.
 During their first project discussion, Chris rejected her ideas and imposed restrictions, and she reacted emotionally.
 This was too much; no professional would have behaved that badly if they valued the opportunity.
-I wished Krakow had dialed down Olivia’s anger a few notches.
+I wished Krakow, who starred earlier this year in Blind Date Book Club, had dialed down Olivia’s anger a few notches.

 Peculiar reactions.
 Olivia was odd in some ways.
 Surprisingly, seeing her beloved childhood home in a decrepit state elicited absolutely no sadness from her.
 It was also surprising how casually she dismissed, then discarded, Santa’s magical message.
 Her lack of curiosity seemed unlikely.
 What unattached person wouldn’t be intrigued by such a message about their soulmate?